by Sandra Radja

 Sweethome Teacup has studied yoga since 1993.
 Her approach to the practice is her approach to life; devotion, awe, and loving humility.
 Sound plays a tremendous role in her teaching and she delights in sharing with all.

 Sweethome offers weekly classes, monthly kirtans, and special workshops as well as private sessions in Portland, Oregon.

-Her upcoming retreats include Breitenbush Hotsprings in October, Port Townsend Washington and Yelapa Mexico in November.
+Her regular retreats include Breitenbush Hotsprings in October, Port Townsend Washington and Yelapa Mexico in November.
 Check out her website: www.teacupyoga.com